 Let's see how it goes.

-Because what's happening behind the scenes, I am telling you, stinks to high heaven.
+And I'm telling you right now, watch because what's happening behind the scenes, I am telling you, stinks to high heaven.

-Paul Ryan, don't release what became the FISA abuse information and the bulk of the Nunes memo and the Grassley Graham memo.
+And all these same people, like Rod Rosenstein, begging Paul Ryan, please, please, please, Paul Ryan, don't release what became the FISA abuse information in the bulk of the Nunes memo and the Grassley Graham memo.

-This is not shocking news, but it's good news, maybe for all the wrong reasons, but it doesn't matter.
+Maybe for all the wrong reasons, but it doesn't matter.

-If the Republicans, in fact, fund the entire border wall, and they go back to repealing and replacing Obamacare, it'll be a slam dunk for 2018, in my opinion.
+If the Republicans, in fact, fund the entire border wall and they go back to repealing and replacing Obamacare, it'll be a slam dunk for 2018, in my opinion.

 Maybe they can fund the border wall while they're there.

-I think like a day, two, maybe.
+I take like a day, two, maybe.

-I can tell you uh the president has been receiving daily briefings on North Korea from his national security team.
+I can tell you the president has been receiving daily briefings on North Korea from his national security team.

-And I can also tell you uh the schedule for uh tentatively for that first meeting uh will be uh on June twelfth at 9 a.m.
+And I can also tell you the schedule for tentatively for that first meeting will be on June 12th at 9 a.m.
+Singapore time and take place at June 11th, 9 p.m.
+East Coast time.

-Uh and I think it'll be a process.
+And I think it'll be a process.

-It's not I don't I never said it goes in one meeting.
+I never said it goes in one meeting.

 We're talking about years of hostility, years of problems, years of really hatred between so many different nations.